-Rear-end crashes are one of the most frequently occurring type of traffic accident, and they are almost always the result of preventable negligence, usually by the driver in the rear.
-The National Highway Traffic Safety Administration has concluded in research that almost 9 in 10 rear-end collisions happen because the rear motorist wasn’t paying attention.
-Other causes of rear-end crashes include:
+Rear end crashes are one of the most frequently occurring type of traffic accident, and they are almost always the result of preventable negligence, usually by the driver in the rear.
+The National Highway Traffic Safety Administration has concluded in research that almost 9 in 10 rear end collisions happen because the rear motorist wasn’t paying attention.
+Other causes of rear end collisions include:

 - Driving too closely.

 - Incorrect assumption about front driver’s actions.